-My home base of Vancouver B.C. is well established as a foodie destination in Canada, if not the world.
+My home base of Vancouver B.C. is well known as a foodie destination in Canada, if not the world.
 It is also enjoying an explosion of craft breweries making it a beer lovers paradise.
 Yes, it is a great time to be a foodie in Vancouver.
 This got me thinking about what it is like in other major Canadian cities.
-Are the global trends of sourcing fresh and local ingredients for our meals and expecting more than watered down beer isolated to just Vancouver?
+Are the global trends of sourcing fresh and local ingredients for our meals and expecting more than watered-down beer isolated to just Vancouver?
 With that in mind, I made the short trip across the Georgia Straight for a weekend of exploring Victoria’s food and drinks scene.

 It didn’t take long for this foodie weekend to begin.
-Shortly after leaving Vancouver on board the brand V2V Empress luxury passenger ferry, I tucked into a Salish Sea inspired meal that kicked this weekend off right.
+Shortly after leaving Vancouver onboard the brand V2V Empress luxury passenger ferry, I tucked into a Salish Sea inspired meal that kicked this weekend off right.
 V2V Vacations uses Victoria catering company Truffles who emphasize on sourcing local and sustainable ingredients.
-I enjoyed an open faced Ocean Wise smoked salmon sandwich topped with crispy capers and washed it down with a Blue Buck from Victoria’s own Phillips Brewing Company.
+I enjoyed an open-faced Ocean Wise smoked salmon sandwich topped with crispy capers and washed it down with a Blue Buck from Victoria’s own Phillips Brewing Company.
 This was capped off with the best truffles I have ever had from Bernard Callebaut chocolate.

 Again, this weekend was off on the right foot.

-Once docked at the historic Steamship Terminal in Victoria’s harbor, we said goodbye to the smiling V2V Empress staff and made our way to the Hotel Grand Pacific…which was all of 50 steps away.
+Once docked at the historic Steamship Terminal in Victoria’s harbour, we said goodbye to the smiling V2V Empress staff and made our way to the Hotel Grand Pacific…which was all of 50 steps away.
 Victoria’s downtown is incredibly compact making it easy to explore on foot.
 Leaving the car at home makes for an incredibly relaxing getaway, just don’t expect to be burning a ton of calories while exploring Victoria’s food and sampling local beers 😉

 At first look, the Hotel Grand Pacific’s Afternoon Tea does not seem like a lot of food but it adds up quickly.
 This left us to tap out halfway through the top-tier.
 At $44 per person, it is great value for a relaxing way to spend a sunny afternoon on a west coast patio.
-On a normal rainy Victoria days, inside the posh Pacific restaurant suits just fine.
+On normal rainy Victoria days, inside the posh Pacific restaurant suits just fine.

 Patio to Pub